kamilfilipczyk/RPG-Session-Manager/README.md

 # 🎲 RPGSessionManager

+## 🎓 Note

+This project was created for the purpose of completing the ASP.NET Programming course assignment.

 ## Overview

 RPGSessionManager is a comprehensive web application designed for tabletop RPG enthusiasts and game masters.
 This powerful tool simplifies the complex process of managing roleplaying game sessions, campaigns, and related game elements.